How To Collaborate In Wix

 How To Collaborate In Wix - Enter your collaborator's email address to invite them

 After clicking 'Invite People,' enter the email addresses of the individuals you want to invite.
-Double-check the addresses before sending - the invite goes straight to that inbox.
+Double-check the addresses before sending.
+The invite goes straight to that inbox.

 Step 5: Select the Checkbox on the Relevant Roles